oPromessa/imdb2vsmeta/README.md

 * IMPORTANT: The .vsmeta file is available when Video Station indexes the video file first time.
 * Use a Staging area to put the Videos and the .vsmeta file **outside** the Video Station Library.
 You can then move them inside and voila..
 VideoStation reads everything nicely!
 * Only support Movies .vsmeta encoding
-* Will work on TV Shows later on...
+* Added support to TV Shows.

 ### Setup Environment